StoneStepsInc/StoneStepsWebalizer/README.md

     directory and the directory identified with `LogDir` will be searched.
 If used more than one time, Stone Steps Webalizer will process log records from each file in their time stamp order.
-If LogFile is not specified and none is provided through the command line, the logfile defaults to `STDIN`.
+If `LogFile` is not specified and none is provided through the command line, the logfile defaults to `STDIN`.

 * `LogDir`

     Defines an optional path to the log directory.
-If `LogDir` is not empty and LogFile is not an absolute path (i.e. not starting with a drive letter or a path separator slash character), the complete log file path will be derived by combining LogDir and LogFile.
+If `LogDir` is not empty and `LogFile` is not an absolute path (i.e. not starting with a drive letter or a path separator slash character), the complete log file path will be derived by combining `LogDir` and `LogFile`.

     Default value: none